biancalyonsj/biancalyonsj/README.md

 ## Hey there! 😄

-I'm Bianca, a front-end developer based in the United States.
+I'm Bianca, a frontend engineer based in the United States.

 I like to design and build fun creative projects using JavaScript.